dotnet/linker/corebuild/README.md

 Native dependencies that aren't referenced by any of the kept managed assemblies will be removed from the publish output as well.

+## Caveats

+You should make sure to test the publish output before deploying your code, because the linker can potentially break apps that use reflection.

+The linker does not analyze reflection calls, so any reflection targets outside of the kept assemblies will need to be rooted explicitly using either `LinkerRootAssemblies` or `LinkerRootDescriptors` (see below).

+Sometimes an application may include multiple versions of the same assembly.
+This may happen when portable apps include platform-specific managed code, which gets placed in the `runtimes` directory of the publish output.
+In such cases, the linker will pick one of the duplicate assemblies to analyze.
+This means that dependencies of the un-analyzed duplicates may not be included in the application, so you may need to root such dependencies manually.

+Native compilation only works when the target platform is the same as the host.
+To use the linker when cross-targeting (building a unix app from windows, for example), disable `CrossGenDuringPublish`.

 ## Options

 The following MSBuild properties can be used to control the behavior